 - 1. Train foodservice employees on using the procedures in this SOP.
 Refer to the Using and Calibrating Thermometers SOP. - 2.
 Follow State or local health department requirements. - 3.
 Follow the employee health policy.
 (Employee health policy is not included in this resource.) - 4.
 Wash hands before putting on gloves, each time the gloves are changed, when changing tasks, and before serving food with utensils.
-Refer to the Washing Hands SOP. - 5.
+Refer to the Washing Hands SOP.
+Handling all food, food services worker will wear food handler's gloves powder-free.
+Only, vinyl gloves permitted at Dayton Independent Schools due to"Latex's allergy safety concerns". - 5.
 Avoid touching ready-to-eat foods with bare hands.
 Refer to the Using Suitable Utensils when Handling Ready-To-Eat Foods SOP. - 6.
-Handle plates by the edge or bottom; cups by the handle or bottom; and utensils by the handles. - 7.
+Handle plates by the edge or bottom; cups by the handle or bottom; and utensils by the handles and with approved gloves. - 7.
 Store utensils with the handles up or by other means to prevent contamination. - 8.
-Hold potentially hazardous food at the proper temperature.
-Refer to the Holding Hot and Cold Potentially Hazardous Foods SOP. - 9.
+Hold potentially hazardous food (PHF) is now Time/Temperature Control for Safety Food (TCS) at the proper temperature.
+Refer to the Holding Hot and Cold's SOP. - 9.
 Serve food with clean and sanitized utensils. - 10.
 Store in-use utensils properly.
-Refer to the Storing In-Use Utensils SOP. - 11.
+Refer to the Storing In-Use Utensils' SOP. - 11.
 Date mark and cool potentially hazardous foods or discard leftovers.
-Refer to the Date Marking Ready-to-Eat, Potentially Hazardous Foods, and Cooling Potentially Hazardous Foods SOPs.
+Refer to the Date Marking Ready-to-Eat, Potentially Hazardous Foods direction change Potentially Hazardous Foods Cooking Potentially Hazardous Foods (PHF) is now Time/Temperature Control for Safety Food (TCS) SOPs.